CALORIES

 STEP 2 - Multiply the BEE by a factor of 1.2 or 1.3 to get a sedentary metabolic rate

-• Multiplying by 1.2 will give the minimal amount of calories a sedentary person will use in a day doing close to nothing
+• Multiplying by 1.2 gives the minimal amount of calories a sedentary person uses in a day doing close to nothing

-• Multiplying by 1.3 will give the estimated number of calories a person will burn doing minimal activity during the day (typical daily activities like brushing teeth, etc.)
+• Multiplying by 1.3 gives the number of calories a person burns doing minimal daily activities (e.g., brushing teeth, eating)

 • Example: